-Most landlords in Oregon require tenants to pay a security deposit prior to signing the rental agreement and moving in to the rental unit.
+Most landlords in Oregon require tenants to pay a security deposit prior to signing the written rental agreement and moving in to the dwelling unit.
 And understandably so, security deposit funds helps provide a layer of financial cushion to landlords under certain circumstances during a tenancy.
-For example, in the event a tenant is unable to pay the last month's rent deposit, breaks the terms of the rental agreement or ends up causing excessive rental damage to the premises.
+For example, in the event that a tenant is unable to pay the last month's rent deposit, a tenant breaks the terms of the rental agreement, or they end up causing excessive rental damage to the premises.

 Be that as it may, there are rules that landlords must abide by in the state of Oregon when it comes to security deposits.
 OR Rev Stat § 90.300 is the piece of regulation that primarily regulates the collection and return of security deposits.
-It is important that landlords are familar with the landlord tenant law and security deposit laws.
+It is important that landlords are familar with the landlord tenant law, including tenant rights, and security deposit laws.

 As an Oregon residential landlord, the following are the basics of the security deposit laws under the landlord-tenant act that you should know about.

-1. There is no limit to how much security deposit a landlord can ask a tenant.
+1. There is no limit to how much security deposit a landlord may ask from a tenant.

 Oregon doesn’t require landlords to abide by a certain limit when it comes to security deposits.
-This means that as a landlord, in your written rental agreement, you can ask your tenant to pay whatever amount of security deposit you wish.
+This means that any landlord may request that their tenant pays whatever amount of security deposit they wish so long as it's stated in the rental agreement.
+They typically consist of the last month's rent deposit.

-2. A landlord in Oregon can charge a pet deposit.
+2. A landlord may charge a pet deposit in Oregon.

-Under Oregon law, a landlord may ask for an additional pet deposit.
-You must, however, refrain from levying any charges to tenants with service animals.
-That’s because “disability” is a protected class under the Federal Fair Housing Act.
+Under state law in Oregon, tenants may be asked for an additional pet security deposit if the landlord requires it.
+The landlord must, however, refrain from levying any charges to tenants with service animals.
+That’s because “disability” is a protected class under the federal fair housing laws, and reasonable accommodation should be made for these tenants, including allowing the trained service animal.

 The act requires that landlords provide all tenants with equal and fair access to housing regardless of certain classes.
-Other than disability, other protected classes in Oregon include race, color, nationality, religion, sex, familial status, income source, marital status, sexual orientation, and gender identity.
+Other than disability, other protected classes in Oregon that you should know as a landlord include race, color, nationality, religion, sex, familial status, income source, marital status, sexual orientation, and gender identity.

 The government body tasked with administering the state’s civil rights laws is the Oregon Bureau of Labor and Industries Civil Rights Division.

-3. There is no requirement that landlords must follow when storing a security deposit.
+3. There is no requirement for how a landlord may store the security deposit.

 Some states specify how a landlord may keep their tenant’s security deposit during their tenancy.
 Neither of these requirements, however, apply according to Oregon law.
-In Oregon, you can store your tenant’s security deposit any way you would like during their tenancy.
+In Oregon, a landlord may store this security deposit any way they would like during the tenancy.

-4. Oregon landlords must provide their tenants with a written receipt after receiving their deposit.
+4. Oregon landlords must provide tenants with a written receipt after receiving their deposit or prepaid rent.

-As a landlord in Oregon, you have an obligation to provide your tenants with a written notice receipt after collecting their security deposits for the rental unit.
-You must also cite the amount in the lease or rental agreements.
+As a landlord in Oregon, you have an obligation to provide your tenants with a written notice receipt after having the security deposit paid for the rental unit.
+You must also cite the amount, along with regular monthly rent, in the lease or rental agreements.

-Also, the landlord must not accept any payment of any prepaid rent, fee, or additional security deposit as per the rental agreement if the tenant fails to provide them with a written acounting or receipt of the money or cost.
-Security deposits or any portion of it does not count as prepaid rent.
+This also applies to prepaid rent.
+The landlord must not accept any payment of any prepaid rent, fee, or additional security deposit as per the rental agreement, if the tenant fails to provide them with the written accounting required or receipt of the money paid.
+Security deposits, or any portion of them, do not count as prepaid rent.

-5. Landlords have the right to keep some or all of the tenant’s deposit in certain situations.
+5. A landlord may keep some or all of the tenant’s deposit in certain situations.

-Oregon landlords have a right to keep some or all of their tenant’s deposit for the rental property in certain legally acceptable scenarios.
+Returning security deposuts isn't always guaranteed-- in Oregon, landlords may keep some or all of their tenant’s deposit for the rental property in certain legally acceptable scenarios.
 The specific scenarios are as follows.

-• Lost month's rent incurred because of being unable to rent out a unit while cleaning or repairing the rental unit.
+- Lost month's rent incurred because of being unable to rent out a dwelling unit while cleaning or repairing it.

 Speaking of normal wear and tear, what is it exactly?
 Well, normal or ordinary wear and tear refers to damage that occurs due to the normal use of the property by a tenant.
 Examples of such damage include fading wall paint, loose door handles, gently worn carpets, lightly scratched glass and stained bath fixtures.